 Cleft Lip and Palate Repair

-Who should undergo a cleft lip and palate repair?
+Who can have cleft lip and palate repair?

-Possible complications and risks from cleft lip and palate repair may include hemorrhage, respiratory obstruction, hanging palate and dental malpositioning and malalignment.
+Possible complications and risks from cleft lip and palate repair can include hemorrhage, respiratory obstruction, hanging palate and dental malpositioning and malalignment.
+These risks are greatly reduced by working with an experienced team of specialists.